LancerStudio/lancer/README.md

 Lancer is a radically simple tool for building content-focused websites.
 It helps you:

-- Start a **working** new project without zero manual setup
+- Start a **working** new project with zero configuration
-- Provide your non-techical colleagues an easy-to-use UI for editing content and uploading files
+- Provide your non-techical clients & colleagues an easy-to-use UI for editing content and uploading files
-- No-hassle on-the-fly image resizing
+- Serve dynamically resized images
-- End up with an extremely low-touch, maintainable codebase.
+- Produce an extremely low-touch, maintainable codebase.

 Lancer DOES NOT cater to fully-JS-rendered apps.
-If you're building a full-fledged web app, only use Lancer for your landing and marketing pages.
-For your heavy application code, we recommend something like Ruby on Rails or Next.js.
+If you're building a full-fledged web app, I suggest using Lancer for your landing, marketing, about, etc. pages, and something like Ruby on Rails or Next.js for your heavy application code on an `app.example.com` subdomain.

 ## WARNING

 Lancer is in ALPHA.
-It works for what it does, but many useful features are still missing.
+It works well for what it does, but many useful features are still missing.

 ## Getting Started